 The grantee develops raw, vacant Hawaiian home lands, set aside for homesteading purposes, into master-planned communities.
 As a rule, these communities are not located in prime resort locations, and in fact, are often in less desirable areas, with steep terrain that is difficult to access and develop.
 The difficulties involved in developing this raw land add to the already high cost of providing housing.
 A significant amount of program funds are used to support site improvements and infrastructure for new construction of affordable housing.

-As of September 2012, DHHL had six NHHBG-funded housing projects in various stages of development.
+As of August 2013, DHHL had six NHHBG-funded housing projects in various stages of development.
 Program funding enables DHHL to continue developing these master-planned communities, which includes installing infrastructure and constructing homes.

-This process includes lengthy environmental reviews, procurement of construction contracts, compliance with local building permitting requirements, mass grading of raw land, installation of streets, drainage, water, sewer and utilities, and home construction.
+This is a lengthy process, and includes environmental reviews, procurement of construction contracts, compliance with local building permitting requirements, mass grading of raw land, installation of streets, drainage, water, sewer and utilities, and home construction.
 All these activities must be properly aligned with DHHL's limited funding resources to create homeownership opportunities for the eligible native Hawaiian families.

 DHHL coordinates with the families who are "next on the waitlist" to receive a homesteading opportunity.
 Each family's financial situation is carefully considered to provide the most appropriate housing solution.
-According to the Department of Hawaiian Home Lands, there are 7,560 native Hawaiian families living on Hawaiian home lands; 25,937 applicant families on the waiting list to reside on the home lands; and an estimated 32,460 potential native Hawaiian applicant families.
-More than 33,200 households are considered low-income and eligible for NHHBG assistance.
+According to the Department of Hawaiian Home Lands, there are 8,832 native Hawaiian families living on Hawaiian home lands; 26,546 applicant families on the waiting list to reside on the home lands; and an estimated 32,460 potential native Hawaiian applicant families.
+More than 34,100 households are considered low-income and eligible for NHHBG assistance.